Cratecode/intro/sections/40_making_websites/10_basic_html/user/README.md

 Let's take a look at some basic HTML.
 First, set up your HTML document.
 Remember, start with `<!DOCTYPE html>`, then create an `html` element with a `head` and `body` element inside it.

 A lot of HTML deals with text, so we'll start off with that.
+Remember, content (stuff you see, e.g. text and images) goes inside of `body`.
 Here are a few of the most basic HTML text elements:

 ## Headings